fleetdm/fleet/articles/deploy-software-packages.md

 ## Conclusion

 Managing software with Fleet is straightforward and ensures your hosts are equipped with the latest tools.
 This guide has outlined how to access, add, edit, and remove software packages from a team, install and uninstall from specific hosts, and use the REST API and `fleetctl` to manage software packages.
-You can effectively maintain software packages across your fleet by following these steps.
+By following these steps, you can effectively maintain software packages across your fleet.

 For more information on advanced setups and features, explore Fleet’s [documentation](https://fleetdm.com/docs/using-fleet) and additional [guides](https://fleetdm.com/guides).